 The Mercury app also lets you view balances and manage them on the go.
 Compared to Brex, it is capable of supporting more software integrations.
 For example, you can use software like Xero directly with your Mercury app for your accounting needs.

 The app lets you schedule one-time or recurring payments.
 Plus, you can customize the frequency of payment.
-For example, you can set a number of payments or when they should end.
+For example, you can set the number of payments or when they should end.

 For payments, you can view the history, such as who made the payment, when it was completed, and how much was paid.
 Furthermore, you can download monthly statements from the Dashboard through the Documents tab.
 This allows your team to keep a clear track of all transactions regularly.